SimonJasansky/mine-segmentation/src/models/clay/segment/README.md

 The `Segmentor` class is designed for semantic segmentation tasks, extracting feature maps from intermediate layers of the Clay Encoder and adding a Feature Pyramid Network (FPN) on top of it.

 Decoder is inspired by the Segformer paper.
-Todo:
-- Add neck & head for segmentation task from other papers like UperNet, PPANet, etc. to compare with other GeoAI models.

 ## Parameters